 Yet, if we are talking about the user’s interaction with the search, then the answer is slightly different.
 And that’s because individuals interact different through voice search than with a search box.
 Within search voice users tend to have a more conversational tone; they tend to reveal more about their need into a more “nuanced” way.

 For instance, if interested in a fitness center, using the keyboard one might search for “fitness center Manhattan”.
-Yet, within voice search, it’s more likely that the request would sound something like: “I need to work out.
+Yet, within conversional searches, it’s more likely that the request would sound something like: “I need to work out.
 Find me a gym center near me.”
+You can understand the user-intent.

 Even so, when searching in a more conversational mode using voice, we will still get the same results as the classical “type text on the search box”.